 How To Apply

 Applications should be complete, including all required information and materials.
-Incomplete applications, defined as applications missing one or more of the following documents, will not be considered for funding and will be returned to the applicant.
-Please do not bind or staple application materials.
+Incomplete applications, defined as applications missing one or more of the following documents, will not be considered for funding.
+Please be prepared to submit the following information through the eGRANT system:

-- Minigrant for Organizations Application Form (Note: All organizations applying to MAC (including schools) must provide their Dun & Bradstreet (DUNS) number on the application.
+- Dun & Bradstreet (DUNS) number.
 Go to Dun & Bradstreet to apply for a number or check to see if your organization has a number.
 Go here for more information on DUNS numbers

 - Budget itemization (if needed to show additional information on the project budget).

 - Biographies (no longer than one half page for each) of the key artistic and administrative personnel working on the project (paid and volunteer).

 - A list of your organization’s board of directors.
 Please indicate their ethnic make-up and members with disabilities.
 Public schools should submit a list of the current members of their school board.
 Governmental entities should submit a list of their municipal or county level governing boards.